LinShi11/csci-476-594-spring2021-private/lab05/README.md

 I could see that Samy is my hero is located on Alice's profile even though all Alice did was view Samy's profile page.
 Thus, we can conclude that our attack was successful.

 ##### Task 5.2:
 We need line (1) to ensure that Samy is not attacking himself.
 In the last task, we can see that Samy has friended himself and that is not an normal action a user can complete.
 In this case, since the worm is not self-propagating yet, if Samy attacks himself, it would remove his worm that he wrote, so anyone who comes after the attack will not be affected.
-Furthormore, you would not want to attack yourself anyways.
+Furthermore, you would not want to attack yourself anyways.
 In conclusion, line (1) will check the user's guid to make sure it is not Samy, to guarantee that Samy is not attacking himself.
 Then I removed the line to try the attack.
 First, I double checked to make sure [Samy](Task5-2-1.PNG) is not displaying the message.
 Then I updated the code in his profile:
 ![attack](Task5-2-2.PNG)

 When I saved it, [nothing happened](Task5-2-3.PNG); however, if I refresh the page, Samy's my hero is on Samy's profile:
 ![success](Task5-2-4.PNG)
 ![outcome](Task5-2-5.PNG)
 When I go into his profile, I can see that the code has been updated to the message, which means no one after that attack will be affected when they view Samy's page.
-Therefore, we neeed to check to make sure Samy is not attacking himself.
+Therefore, we need to check to make sure Samy is not attacking himself.

 ### Task 6:
 In this task, we are making a Samy worm.
 It includes all of the previous tasks and it copies itself to whoever views it.
 Which means it will spread itself more rapidly.
 This time, the skeleton of the code is provided, where it contains the headerTag, the tailTag, and copies every code to the body again.
 Regarding to the actual adding friend and updating about me, I am just copying what I have done before and duplicate the action where I want to have two GET request: